ga4gh/va-spec/docs/source/quick-start.rst

 Models and Dependencies
 #######################

-`VA Standard Profile schema <https://github.com/ga4gh/va-spec/tree/1.x/schema/profiles/json>`_ represent the final output of modeling efforts that unfold across a stack of dependent models and specifications.
-It is important to understand this hierarchy of models and their dependencies before beginning to use or contribute to the VA-Spec. **Figure 1** illustrates the stack of models in the VA-Spec ecosystem, and highlighting interactions between them.
+`VA Standard Profile schema <https://github.com/ga4gh/va-spec/tree/1.x/schema/profiles/json>`_ represent the final output of modeling efforts that unfold across a stack of dependent models and specifications (**Figure 1**).
+It is **important to understand this hierarchy of models and their dependencies before beginning to use or contribute to the VA-Spec**.

 .. _va-model-layers:

 .. figure:: images/va-model-layers.png

-   VA Models and Dependencies
+   VA Ecosystem Models and Dependencies

    **Legend**  Models and dependencies in the VA-Spec ecosystem.
 Arrows on the left describe processes through which downstream models are generated from foundational ones.
 Arrows on the              right describe the propagation of requirements upstream to inform model expansion/refinement.
 Format of each model is indicated by icons at the left of each level.